Christians: Jesus's Passover Holiday Shows Compassion To You

 Passover commemorates the flight of the enslaved Jews from Egypt, recounted in the book of Exodus.
 It took a series of ten plagues from God to convince Egyptian leaders to permit their departure.
 The means by which the plagues visit Egypt (getting uglier and uglier), how the Jews avoid harm, and their difficult escape is a story which Judaism requires to be remembered every year.

-The Seder: a Service and a Meal
+The Seder: A Service In A Symbolic Meal

 Exciting and complex, these dramatic and detailed events form the basis of a celebration conducted at home (I like that) and interwoven with a meal.
-Called a Seder, this multi-hour- long observance uses a liturgical booklet and many special foods eaten in specific order.
+Called a Seder (pronounced SAY-der), this multi-hour- long observance uses a liturgical booklet and many special foods eaten in specific order.
 In addition, a few hiding games and rewards appealing to children are built into the ceremony.
 Furthermore, there is the honor for the youngest child (who is capable) to ask four important questions in the Seder ceremony.
 And, for those who like mysticism, the ancient prophet Elijah is always considered a possible guest.

 The Compassionate Moment